activecollab/authentication/README.md

 This will tell `ApplyAuthenticationMiddleware` to check for `authentication_transport` attribute, and apply it to request and response if found.

+**Note**: Reason why we do this in a separate middleware, instead of exiting part of Authentication middleware is because we may need to clean up request (remove invalid cookie for example).

 ![Authentication middlewares](docs/auth-middlewares.png)

 ## Working with Passwords